-Another factor contributing to the decline in low-skilled immigration is changes in U.S. enforcement against illegal labor inflows (Roberts, Alden, and Whitley, 2013).
-Between 2000 and 2010, the number of U.S. Border Patrol agents policing the U.S.-Mexico border doubled, from 8,600 officers to 17,500 officers, and has since remained at historically high levels.
-Concurrently, the U.S. government intensified immigration enforcement in the interior of the country, which led to an increase in deportations of non-criminal aliens-many of whom are apprehended through traffic stops or other routine law-enforcement operations-from 116,000 individuals in 2001 to an average of 226,000 individuals per year over 2007 to 2015.
-Increases in border enforcement, which deter potential migrants from choosing to enter to the United States (Gathmann, 2008; Angelucci, 2012), and in interior enforcement, which reduces the existing population of undocumented immigrants and may also deter future immigration, appear likely to continue under the Administration of Donald Trump.2
+Another factor contributing to the decline in low-skilled immigration is changes in U.S. enforcement against illegal labor inflows (Roberts, Alden, and Whitley 2013).
+Between 2000 and 2010, the number of U.S. Border Patrol agents policing the U.S.-Mexico border doubled, from 8,600 to 17,500 officers, and has since remained at historically high levels.
+Concurrently, the U.S. government intensified immigration enforcement in the interior of the country, which led to an increase in deportations of noncriminal aliens-many of whom are apprehended through traffic stops or other routine law enforcement operations-from 116,000 individuals in 2001 to an average of 226,000 a year from 2007 to 2015.1 Increases in border enforcement, which deter potential migrants from choosing to enter to the United States (Gathmann 2008; Angelucci 2012), and in interior enforcement, which reduces the existing population of undocumented immigrants and may also deter future immigration, appear likely to continue under the administration of Donald Trump (Meckler 2017).